highcharts/node-export-server/README.md

 - `printUsage()`: Prints the usage information for CLI arguments.
 If required, it can list properties recursively.

+# Examples

+Samples and tests for every mentioned export method can be found in the `./samples` and `./tests` folders.
+Detailed descriptions are available in their corresponding sections on the [Wiki](https://github.com/highcharts/node-export-server/wiki).

 # Tips, Tricks & Notes

 ## Note about Deprecated Options